nstbayless/mini3d-plus/Readme.md

   - To use greyscale textures, you must save the image with some extension other than `.png`, as the build script converts `.png` images into `.pdi`.
 - Collision detection

+## Known bugs (and workarounds)

+- Sometimes textures seem to 'jump' or 'flex.'
+There are two reasons for this:
+  1. projective texture mapping is disabled for faces that are close to flush with the surface or are far from the camera.
+Try increasing `TEXTURE_PROJECTIVE_RATIO_THRESHOLD` or disabling the check altogether.
+  2. Actually, the second cause is not fully understood, but it appears to happen only when clipping quads.
+Try using triangles instead of quads.

 ## Build Instructions

 You must have installed the [Playdate SDK](https://play.date/dev/).
 Be sure to set the `PLAYDATE_SDK_PATH` environment variable, as described in the SDK installation instructions.